jthco/wall-scrawler/README.md

 # wall-scrawler
-An AI art generator that reads hand-written text in any language
+An AI art generator that reads hand-written text in any language.
+(Languages are currently disabled.)

 ### Installation
 You need to install Tesseract-OCR from https://github.com/tesseract-ocr/tesseract.